Buyers Guide | What is OD (Optical Density) Laser Safety?

 The aiming beam is to aid the user in positioning the operating laser beam.
 Generally, the aiming beam will be low powered and typically red.
 Do not look directly at any laser including the aiming beam.
 A common use case for an aiming beam is a laser pointer.
 For more information on laser safety with an operating beam vs an aiming beam, click here.

-If the alignment beam exceeds the MPE, of course utilize proper alignment eyewear (where the MPE threshold is not exceeded factoring appropriate exposure duration).
-The aiming beam needs to be able to be seen to align the laser correctly (that is the point of an aiming beam), and therefore attenuating the laser to a point it cannot be seen is an issue.
-Laser safety alignment eyewear should be used if possible and may be needed.
+If the alignment beam exceeds the MPE, use proper alignment eyewear (where the MPE threshold is not exceeded factoring appropriate exposure duration).
+Attenuating the laser to a point it cannot be seen is an issue.
+So, make sure to align the laser correctly.
+Laser safety alignment eyewear should be used at all times.
 Always be safe when dealing with lasers.

 Having proper personnel with appropriate training and standard operating procedures during the alignment process are proper laser safety amongst several other laser safety controls.

-Many lasers are within the range of the visible light spectrum between 380 nm (violet) and 740 nm (red).
-Other times, individuals need protection from Ultra-Violet light, (lower wavelength than visible light), while other lasers emit infrared light (higher wavelengths than visible light on the magnetic spectrum).
-It is important to know what the wavelength of your laser is - different lasers require different amounts of protection as outlined in ANSI.
+Many lasers are within the range of the visible light spectrum of 380 nm (violet) and 740 nm (red).
+Individuals also need protection from lasers which emit Ultra-Violet light, (lower wavelength than visible light) and infrared light (higher wavelengths than visible light on the magnetic spectrum).
+It is important to know the wavelength of the laser you’re working with - different lasers require different degrees of protection as outlined in ANSI.